animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 GemFire allows configuration of [peer-to-peer
 (P2P) event messaging](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-developing-events-configure_p2p_event_messaging.html) to control the entry events that the Region receives.
-Spring Data for GemFire provides the `<gfe:subscription/>` sub-element to set the subscription policy on `REPLICATE` and `PARTITION` Regions to either `ALL` or `CACHE_CONTENT`.
+Spring Data for VMware GemFire provides the `<gfe:subscription/>` sub-element to set the subscription policy on `REPLICATE` and `PARTITION` Regions to either `ALL` or `CACHE_CONTENT`.
 The following example shows a region with its subscription policy set to `CACHE_CONTENT`: